GitauHarrison/notes/comment_moderation.md

 ### Database Migration

 With every change we might make to the database schema, we would like the flexibility of applying the new changes and work with the modified schema.
-Also, if we change our mind about the database structure, we should be able to easily roll back to the previous version.
+Also, if we change our minds about the database structure, we should be able to easily roll back to the previous version.
 As seemingly difficult as it is, we can use the `flask-migrate` extension to do this. `Alembic` maintains a history of the changes that have been made to the database in a _migrations repository_.

 To create a migrations repository, run the following command in the terminal: